-Organisations based in third countries - ones other than European Union Member States and H2020 Associated Countries - may participate in the HBP, once the HBP Legal Entity (see 2.3.2.4) has been established.
-For such an organisation to participate, the country concerned will need to join the Legal Entity via a suitable national organisation, in the same way as participating EU Member States and H2020 Associated Countries.
+Organisations based in third countries - ones other than European Union Member States and H2020 Associated Countries - may participate in the HBP, once the HBP Legal Entity (see Error!
+Reference source not found.) has been established.
+For such an organisation to articipate, the country concerned will need to join the Legal Entity via a suitable national organisation, in the same way as participating EU Member States and H2020 Associated Countries.